 - Reports on sports, trips and other activities given by pupils in whole school assemblies. - It is important that Dojo points are given out consistently for all pupils to have the same opportunity of receiving rewards.
-1-3 Dojo points are rewarded for any example of excellence in the 3 main categories (ACE). - Notable extra-curricular achievements are celebrated by announcements in the Celebration Assembly, certificates and trophies are awarded in the presence of the whole school.
+1- 3 Dojo points are rewarded for any example of excellence in the 3 main categories (ACE). - Notable extra-curricular achievements are celebrated by announcements in the Celebration Assembly, certificates and trophies are awarded in the presence of the whole school.
 Achievements are also recorded in press releases, Headteacher's newsletters, website content and display areas in school. - In addition to Class Dojo, any pupils that have demonstrated a contribution of any of the ACE categories during the week will be awarded with a 'Star of the Week' certificate and the teacher will write on the certificate the reason for achieving the award, which will subsequently be read out by the Head of Prep.
-A photograph will then by taken of all the Stars of the Week and will be shared with parents via Cognita Connect and/or school social media.
-The pupil winning the Star of the week award is to be chosen by the discretion of the class teacher.
-This is to encourage all pupils to realise that if even if they are not 'on course' for winning the Class Dojo Dip, they recognise that positive behaviour/effort is constantly monitored and rewarded. - The House System and the awarding of House Points will no longer be used for rewarding any of the ACE categories. - During each term, at least one House Challenge/Competition will take place.
-The house with the most collective points at the end of each term will receive the 'achievement trophy' in the termly 'Celebration Assembly'.
-Members of the winning house will receive a reward prize from the Head of Prep and the winning House will be pictured on the House Display in the hall and shared via Cognita Connect and/or school social media. - The Head of Prep monitors and recognises positive behaviour and suitable awards are awarded to pupils at her discretion throughout the year.
+A photograph will then be taken of all the Stars of the Week and will be shared with parents via Cognita Connect and/or social media.
+The pupil winning the Star of the week award is to be chosen by the discretion of the class teacher and is to encourage all pupils to realise that if even if they are not 'on course' for winning the Class Dojo Dip, to not give up and to keep trying as all positive behaviour/effort is monitored and rewarded.
+It's also so that pupils don't get too disheartened if they don't quite make the weekly Dojo top scorer award. - The House System and the awarding of House Points will no longer be used for rewarding any of the ACE categories. - During each term there will be a House Challenge/Competition -The house with the most collective points at the end of each term will receive the 'achievement trophy' in the termly 'Celebration Assembly'.
+They will receive a reward prize from the Head of Prep and the winning House will be pictured on the House Display in the hall and shared via Cognita Connect and/or social media.

-The Prep School rules will continue to be followed in conjunction with the following system:-
+The Prep School rules will continue to be followed in conjunction with the following system: -